jimhester/lookup/README.md

 ## Setup

-lookup makes heavy use of the [GitHub API](https://developer.github.com/v3/), which has a rate limit of 60 requests per hour on unauthenticated requests [1].
-Therefore you should create a [Personal access token](https://github.com/settings/tokens) with no scope, which will increase your limit to 5000 per minute.
+lookup makes heavy use of the [GitHub API](https://developer.github.com/v3/), which has a rate limit of [60 requests per hour](https://developer.github.com/v3/#rate-limiting) when unauthenticated.
+You can create a [Personal access token](https://github.com/settings/tokens) with no scope, which will increase your limit to 5000 requests per hour.

-Once you have generated a token, add it to your `~/.Renviron` file or shell startup and it will be automatically used for further requests.
+Once you have generated a token, add it to your `~/.Renviron` file or shell startup file and it will be automatically used for further requests.
 ```
 GITHUB_PAT=7d8d0436835d1baXYZ1234
 ```
-`gh::gh("/rate_limit")` can be used to query your limits.
+`gh::gh("/rate_limit")` can be used to query your current usage and limits.

 ## Default printing
 lookup can be used as a complete replacement for function printing by attaching